pimotte/nomic/README.md

 **329** *Drugs Policy*

 The minimum possible penalty associated with a Guilty Verdict is always a 0 point reduction.
-No other rule may impose a minimum point reduction associated with a Guilty Verdict on any type of violation punishble by Trial.
+No other rule may impose a minimum point reduction associated with a Guilty Verdict on any type of violation punishable by Trial.